 We exists to promote the unity of all Christians with the Apostolic See, and to faithfully proclaim the Gospel of Jesus Christ through the rich treasures of the tradition we bring with us.

-All Catholics may receive the Sacraments from an Ordinariate priest and participating at a Sunday Mass will fulfil their Sunday obligation.
+The distinctive Ordinariate Use Mass is celebrated in different locations around Scotland and all Catholics may receive the Sacraments from an Ordinariate priest.
+Participating at a Sunday Mass will fulfil their Sunday obligation.
+Former Episcopalians and Anglicans are especially welcome to explore becoming Catholics through the Ordinariate.

 I would like to welcome you to the website of the Personal Ordinariate of Our Lady of Walsingham in Scotland and invite you to find out more here about our work and mission in "the world’s most beautiful country".